nell-shark/mock-api-hub/README.md

 A free simulated API designed to facilitate testing and experimentation.
 This service ensures the simplicity of the development process.
+All data in json format is created using ChatGPT.

 ## 📑 Guide